-If you're lucky enough to have one in your floorplan, the dining room can be the crown jewel of the home.
-Unlike the kitchen counter, which tends to get crowded with, well, stuff, or the living room that needs constant vacuuming touch-ups (hello, four-legged housemates...), the dining room gets to exist in an idyllic in-between state—plates set, tapers standing at the ready, surfaces clear.
-For many of us, the dining room is the most idealized version of who we are and what we want our homes to be, however far removed from reality.
+If you're lucky enough to have one on your floor plan, the dining room can be the crown jewel of the home.
+Unlike the kitchen counter, which tends to get crowded with, well, stuff, or the living room that needs constant vacuuming touch-ups, the dining room gets to exist in an idyllic in-between state—plates set, tapers standing at the ready, surfaces clear.

-But as nice as it can be to catch a glimpse of a more glamorous, pulled-together version of yourself, that's not really what dining rooms are for.
-They're meant to be used—for entertaining neighbors, dining with friends, and welcoming family (especially as we head into the holiday portion of the year).
-Which is why we find ourselves favoring more modern, effortless designs when it comes to dining rooms lately.
-The formal setup is a classic, of course, but it does conjure up a certain high-stakes feeling—which is exactly the opposite of what a gathering space should be.
-So instead of palatial spaces with matching rows of chairs, we're feeling for a more relaxed, welcoming vibe—something accessible and easy enough that means we might actually *use* that dining table more than once a season.
+As nice as it is to catch a glimpse of a more glamorous, pulled-together version of your home, that's not really what dining rooms are for.
+They're meant to be used—for entertaining neighbors, dining with friends, and welcoming family.
+This is why we find ourselves favoring more modern, effortless designs when it comes to dining rooms lately.

 If you're on the same wavelength, welcome.
 Click through for our favorite modern dining rooms, and ditch the stuffy setup of old this season.
 It might not always be polished and pristine, but we can promise you'll get a lot more memories out of it.